Contraception & Pre-conception Advice

 - Advantages: You do not have to remember to take a pill every day, you only have to think about contraception every three years, it does not interfere with sex, it can be used when breastfeeding, period pain is usually less than usual.

-- How is it fitted: You will first need an appointment with Dr Martin, Dr Steptoe or Sarah the practice nurse to make sure that this is an appropriate form of contraception for you.
+- How is it fitted: You will first need an appointment with Dr Martin or the practice nurse to make sure that this is an appropriate form of contraception for you.
 The implant is put in the inner side of the upper arm under the skin usually within five days of a period starting.
 (This ensures that you are not pregnant.)
 It is effective from then on.
 An injection of local anaesthetic is used to numb the skin.
 A small cut is made and the implant placed under the skin.
 The wound is dressed and will soon heal just like any other small cut.
 The area around the implant may be bruised and sore for a few days, but this soon goes.

 Your care during pregnancy is led by the Midwives but in their absence you will be seen by a doctor.
 As soon as you have a positive pregnancy test you should make an appointment to see a Midwife at around 6 – 8 weeks pregnant (please let the reception staff know it is your first appointment as you will need a longer appointment).
 We strongly urge you to do this as soon as possible to ensure that all the checks which are available to you are offered at the right time.